 - Assisting our clients with the preparation of enforceable invention assignments and confidentiality agreements for use with employees and independent contractors;

 - Counseling clients on how to protect the proprietary elements of developed and licensed software, including source code, documentation, websites, content, trademarks, copyrights, trade secrets, algorithms, and enhancements;

 - Identifying and addressing software-specific issues in mergers and acquisitions, including addressing ownership issues, transition matters, and “open source” licensing concerns; and

 - Developing software development policies designed to prevent unauthorized use of “open source” software.

-We recognize that the legal issues relating to the Internet – including domain name protection, e-commerce, and the hidden use of trademarks such as in metatags and key words – constitute a dynamic and increasingly important area of the law.
-Our IP group is well-versed on these issues, and our practice includes:
+We recognize that the legal issues relating to the Internet – including domain name protection, e-commerce, social media, and the hidden use of trademarks in metatags and key words – constitute a dynamic and increasingly important area of the law.
+Our IP Group is well-versed on these issues, and our practice includes:

 - Internet domain name acquisition and registration;